roddyka/LumenAPI_listFlickrImages/README.md

 A API using Lumen to list pictures.

 Wellcome to Pictures API <br>

+To run, dont forget...go to public folder ;)

 /pictures - List all pictures
 <br>
 /pictures/number - shows a specific number of images